Environmental Violations definition

 • Such Site Assessments may include both above and below the ground testing for Environmental Violations and such other tests as may be reasonably necessary, in the opinion of the Site Reviewers, to conduct the Site Assessments.

-• Such Investigations may include both above and below the ground testing for Environmental Violations and such other tests as may be necessary, in the opinion of the Landlord or its agents, to conduct the Investigations.
+• Such Site Assessments may include both above and below the ground testing for Environmental Violations and such other tests as may be necessary, in the reasonable opinion of the Site Reviewers in each case, provided that the Site Assessment shall be conducted in a manner that does not interfere with the Tenant's conduct of its business or use of the Premises.

 More Definitions of Environmental Violations

-Environmental Violations means any and all acts, omissions, conditions, Releases, or incidents related to the operations of the Sellers (before the Closing) or the Purchaser or subsequent owners or operators (after the Closing) at the Transferred Real Property that violate any Environmental Law.
+Environmental Violations means any and all acts, omissions, conditions, Releases, or incidents related to the operations of the Sellers (before the Closing) or the Purchaser or subsequent owners or operators (after the Closing) at the Geismar Facility or the Monochem Facility or the operations of the Chinese Joint Venture that violate any Environmental Law.

 Environmental Violations has the meaning assigned to such term in the Lease.